anilkumareerthineni/16-bit-risc-processor/README.md

 16-bit RISC Processor (Verilog)

 This repository contains the RTL design of a custom-built 16-bit RISC Processor written in Verilog.
 The processor is built with modular design principles and includes components such as the ALU, Register File, Control Unit, Memory units, and a complete Datapath integration.
-The design is **synthesizable** and testable via module-level testbenches.
+The design is synthesizable and testable via module-level testbenches.

+Instruction Set:
+16 bit istruction
+R-Type -- 4bits opcode , 3 bit operand address, 3 bit operand address, 3 bit destination address and remaining bits are offset
+J-Type -- 4 bits opcode and remaining offset

  Project Structure:
 16-bit-risc-processor/